-December 24, 2023 - Episode #4919
+December 24, 2023

 Arrangement: Leroy J. Robertson

-Lyrics: Christian von Schmid
+Lyrics: Christoph von Schmid

 Arrangement: Mack Wilberg

-Music: French carol
+Music: French Carol

 Arrangement: Brian Mathias

-Lyrics: Theodore Baker
+Translated Lyrics: Theodore Baker

 Arrangement: Mack Wilberg

-Music: French carol
+Music: French Carol

 Lyrics: George Ratcliffe Woodward